 Introduction

 Incompleteness of medical records is a ubiquitous problem when using healthcare data.
 Besides the well-documented issues that missing data can create in data analyses, incompleteness of medical records may also create practical issues in clinical practice (1,2).
 For instance, a prediction model that relies on historical but unrecorded data for a particular patient or prediction models that are used as early-warning systems for individual patients (3,4).
 Most prediction models are not designed to be used when predictors are not fully observed, and ad-hoc approaches such as replacing the missing value with the population average value (i.e., mean imputation) is generally not advised (1,5).
 As prediction models are increasingly being integrated in the electronic health record (EHR) via clinical decision support systems (CDSS), the substantial impediment of missing data on the direct use of prediction models in individual patients becomes more evident (6,7).
-The issue is further compounded as the (gold) standard strategies to mend or circumvent missing data are not suited for use in individual patient data in live clinical practice.
+The issue is further compounded as the standard strategies to mend or circumvent missing data are not suited for use in individual patient data in live clinical practice.

 Various strategies to handle challenging manifestations of missing data have been studied thoroughly and can usually provide more plausible substitution values (e.g., via imputation) (2).
 Multiple imputation is often considered to be the gold standard and can provide valid estimates and correct standard errors when the solution to the problem does not depend on the unobserved values (8).
 Most imputation algorithms, however, require direct access to data from multiple instances (i.e., multiple patients or multiple measurements) and are therefore not suitable for use on a case-by-case basis.
-Further, when a prediction model is applied to a single patient in clinical practice via a CDSS there is (usually) no access to any data from other individuals due to computational and privacy constraints [ref].
+Further, when a prediction model is applied to a single patient in clinical practice via a CDSS there is usually no access to any data from other individuals due to computational and privacy constraints [ref].

 An intuitive alternative to imputation is to solve for the missingness inside the prediction model instead of the data.
 Two promising methods of this type are the pattern submodel (PS) approach or surrogate splits (SS).
 PS are attractive to a variety of parameter-based modeling techniques (e.g., regression).
 The so-called submodels incorporate the nature of the missing data by developing a separate prediction model for all possible missing data patterns (9).
 Then, when applied to a new case or out-of-sample individual the corresponding prediction model that matches the individual’s missing data pattern is used.
 Whereas the PS approach lends itself to various kinds of prediction models, the surrogate split approach comes naturally to random forest models (10,11).
 Briefly, these surrogate splits attempt to preserve the partitioning of the original split by finding the next most optimal split given other observed variables.
 When the model is applied, each original split for which the predictor is missing will be replaced by the best available ‘surrogate’ variable to decide the split direction (10,11).